 Get your flu vaccine to get the best protection now that flu season is in full swing.

-The 2017–18 flu season is gearing up to be a particularly bad one, with cases of flu widespread in most of the United States, including Oregon, Washington, Utah and Idaho.
+Flu season is gearing up in full force, with cases of flu widespread in most of the United States, including Washington.

 The good news is, you can still take action to protect yourself and your family from the flu.

 The first step is to get a flu shot, if you haven't received one.
 It takes about two weeks after you receive the shot for antibodies to develop in the body, so it's best to get vaccinated as soon as possible.

 The flu shot is covered 100% under most plans.
 Look for a provider who offers a flu shot through Find a doctor.
 Select the category Doctors by specialty and search for "flu shot."